anjackson/codex/content/about/_index.md

 ## Who?

-My name's [Andrew Jackson](http://anjackson.net/) and I'm a physicist who now works in digital preservation and web archiving.
+My name is [Andrew Jackson](http://anjackson.net/) and I'm a physicist who now works in digital preservation and web archiving.

 ## What?